-If you have been sexual assaulted, you may be able to file for a Sexual Assault Protection Order which can order your abuser to stay away from you.
+If you have been sexual assaulted, you may be able to file for a sexual assault protection order which can order the abuser to stay away from you.

-Provides protection from harm from an abuser whether or not you are related or married to him/her.
+Provides protection from a person who is stalking or cyberstalking you whether or not you are related or married to him/her.

-Your WA domestic violence order of protection can be enforceable wherever you move.
+Your Washington domestic violence order for protection can be enforceable wherever you move.

-If you are planning to move to WA or are going to be in WA for any reason, your protection or restraining order may be enforced.
+If you are planning to move to Washington or are going to be in WA for any reason, your protection or restraining order may be enforced.